The Sample Complexity of Lossless Data Compression: Universal compression

 {\bf Remarks.} \begin{enumerate} \item {\em Matching bounds.} In general, the upper and lower bounds in~$(i)$ and~$(ii)$ differ by at most a factor of $\sqrt{m}$.
 But in several asymptotic regimes they match.
-In particular, in the {\em moderate confidence} regime when $\epsilon$ is bounded in a region away from zero (e.g., if $\epsilon=0.05$ is fixed), both the upper and lower bounds agree up to constants, and $n^*(\clQ_\delta,\epsilon)\asymp\sqrt{m}/\delta$. \item {\em Separation rates.} The bounds in the theorem lead to separation rates interpretations analogous to those in hypothesis testing.
+In particular, in the {\em moderate confidence} regime when $\epsilon$ is bounded in a region away from zero (e.g., if $\epsilon=0.05$ is fixed), both the upper and lower bounds agree up to constants, and $n^{\sf fl}(\clQ_\delta,\epsilon)\asymp\sqrt{m}/\delta$. \item {\em Separation rates.} The bounds in the theorem lead to separation rates interpretations analogous to those in hypothesis testing.
 For example, the lower bound in~$(i)$ implies that, for a fixed blocklength~$n$, the largest family that can be compressed to within ``error'' $\epsilon$ must be separated from the uniform by a $D_{1/2}$ distance $\delta$ of at least

-Or, in the moderate confidence regime where $\log(1/\epsilon)$ is bounded, $(i)$ and~$(ii)$ imply that the minimal separation $\delta^*$ satisfies
+Or, in the moderate confidence regime where $\log(1/\epsilon)$ is bounded, $(i)$ and~$(ii)$ imply that the minimal separation $\delta_{\rm min}$ satisfies

 \item {\em Range of $\delta$.} Although Theorem~\ref{thm:canonne} does not hold for all $\delta$ in the range $(0,\log m)$ of possible values of $D_{1/2}(\clQ\|P)$, it does hold in the interesting and ``difficult'' regime of small $\delta$ when the sample complexity blows up. \item {\em Sublinear compression.} As noted earlier in Section~\ref{s:IID}, our sample complexity bounds capture the fundamental exponential behavior of the excess-rate probability and the rate.
-In the case of universal compression they also imply that the minimal blocklength $n^*(\clQ_\delta,\epsilon)$ required to achieve optimal compression to within error $\epsilon$ and separation~$\delta$, is {\em sublinear} in the alphabet size $m$.
-That is, for large $m$, optimal compression is already achievable at blocklengths of order $\sqrt{m}$. \item {\em $\chi^2$ families.} A quick look at the proof of Theorem~\ref{thm:canonne} shows that the results in both~$(i)$ and~$(ii)$ remain valid exactly as stated for the families $\clQ_{\chi^2,\delta}$ defined in terms of the $\chi^2$ divergence
+In the case of universal compression they also imply that the minimal blocklength $n^{\sf fl}(\clQ_\delta,\epsilon)$ required to achieve optimal compression to within error $\epsilon$ and separation~$\delta$, is {\em sublinear} in the alphabet size $m$.
+That is, for large $m$, optimal compression is already achievable at blocklengths of order $\sqrt{m}$.
+This ``sublinear sample complexity'' phenomenon is not new.
+It was first observed by Paninski~\cite{paninski:04} in the related context of entropy estimation.
+See~\cite{paninski:04} for a discussion of both the underlying intuition and the relevant mathematical reasoning. \item {\em $\chi^2$ families.} A quick look at the proof of Theorem~\ref{thm:canonne} shows that the results in both~$(i)$ and~$(ii)$ remain valid exactly as stated for the families $\clQ_{\chi^2,\delta}$ defined in terms of the $\chi^2$ divergence